jonsanders101/gilded-rose-js/README.md

 * Should I think of my overall design to this project and slowly change the legacy code into that design, or pick small pieces and work on it incrementally?
 * `updateQuality` changes state; the program would be better designed if there were a separate function - like `tomorrowQuality` which gave a return value we could test
 * Instructions state '“Aged Brie” actually increases in Quality the older it gets', but it doesn't say what happens when it reaches expiry.
 I am going to choose
+* Writing my own logic before deleting previous logic
+* Creating new item types which are extensions from the standard item class
+* The guard against `quality` rising above 50 is part of the qualityTomorrow method, and therefore applies to all items.
+Though it won't affect all items currently, as standard items only depreciate in value, it is a principle related to all items.
+Also, placing this line in the `Item` class avoids repetition of the line in multiple classes whose `quality` does increase